Liubsyy/HotSecondsIDEA/install/document.md

 modify code, add functions, add classes, etc.

 ## HotSecondsServer Installation
-1.Upload HotSeconds1.0.zip to the server , and run 'sh install.sh'<br>
+1.Upload HotSecondsServer.zip to the server , and run 'sh install.sh'<br>
 2.Copy hot-seconds-remote.xml to the resource directory of the code, and modify configurations like 'secret' as needed<br>
 3.Add the JVM parameter -XXaltjvm=dcevm -javaagent:$path1/HotSecondsServer.jar=hotconf=$path2/hot-seconds-remote.xml<br>
 Here, $path1 is the directory uploaded in the step 1, and $path2 is the directory uploaded in the step 2.<br>